 Proceeds from this workshop will help provide women and children with educational and employment opportunities that offer a sustainable, empowered livelihood.

-Participants will come away with beautiful additions to their portfolios, newfound skills, a PWB School certificate, and a chance to be featured in the PWB Magazine.
+Participants will experience growth and will leave the workshop with additions to their portfolios, newfound skills, a PWB School certificate, a chance to be featured in the PWB Magazine, and much more.

 Ethics of Photodocumentary: We will discuss the ethics of being a documentary photographer through contemporary and historic examples.
 We will talk about permission/consent, editing, safety, journalistic integrity, responsibility, framing, narratives, your power/role as a photographer, and how photography can and has impacted social change.

 Take a tour of Jodhpur!
 Get to know the Blue City where Sambhali Trust operates.
 We'll take you to the famous Clock Tower market and show you the Sambhali Boutique, located centrally between the market and the beautiful fort that guards the city.

 For the next several days we will split into groups and visit the various centres and programs of the organization.
 Visit the boarding home for girls, empowerment centres, and get to know some of the incredible women and girls that make up the organization.
 Develop relationships, tell stories and amplify voices.

 Participants will learn to take stunning landscape images with or without a tripod.
 We will also learn how to take beautiful "long exposures" of water and clouds to get a flowy, dreamy effect with or without the use of filters.

-Through guided practice and a fun and challenging exercise, participants will learn how to bring portraiture to the next step.
+Through guided practice and a fun and challenging exercise, participants will learn how to bring portraiture to the next level.